Student Online Workload Evaluation at the Aachen Universities (StOEHn)

 Should you be interested in another non-technical elective that isn't yet included in the list of non-technical electives of the Computer Science Bachelor's degree program, please do the following:

-- Chose a potential non-technical elective offer from the list in CAMPUS and make a note of the course number (LV number).
+- Chose a potential non-technical elective offer from the list in RWTHonline and make a note of the course number (LV number).

 - Clarify with the instructor what the requirements are for earning a certificate of attendance.

-- Send an application via informal email to the academic advisor for the Bachelor's degree program in Computer Science to have the desired course approved (please include the CAMPUS course number).
+- Send an application via informal email to the academic advisor for the Bachelor's degree program in Computer Science to have the desired course approved (please include the RWTHonline course number).
 You will then receive a confirmation.
-If the course fulfills the requirements for the non-technical elective (if in essence it is not technical), then the course will be entered in CAMPUS as a valid non-technical elective, so that modular registration processes may also be used.

 If prior coursework allows an applicant to be placed in the 2. core semester or above, a transfer (change of enrollment or new enrollment) can be immediately accomplished at the Registrar's Office within the customary time periods (registration deadline for a transfer from another university, re-registration period for a transfer within RWTH).
 If you are unsure whether placement in a higher core semester is possible for you, we once again want to stress how important it is that you apply in a timely manner during the time periods given above.

-- Please only use the following two forms when applying to the examination board: Recognition of prior academic performance (de) and Issuance of a certificate of good standing (de)
+- Please only use the following two forms when applying to the Examination Board: Transfer of Credit and Issuing of a certificate of Academic Good Standing

 - Only fully completed applications with all required documents attached can be processed quickly!